pan-efs/fastapi_livescore/README.md

 ### Info & Prep
 The project is built with python=3.9.6 version on Windows 10 OS.

-You can clone the project from GitHub using your desired IDE.
+Initialiaze the project using your desired IDE if you wish.

 Get docker from [here.](https://docs.docker.com/get-docker/)
 ### Build and run docker
-Open your terminal at the root of project directory.
+Open your terminal at the root of the project directory.
 Following the below commands you can build and run the project.

-Build: `docker-compose up -d`
+Build & Run: `docker-compose up -d`

 Existence: `docker images`, [optional]